zainokta/Endugoal--Online-Multiplayer-Game/README.md

 # About the game

 Endugoal is a multiplayer versus game.
-It's soccer like game but in 2D with side view.
+It's soccer like game but in 2D side view.
 Player can kick, jump and move with button in the game to help them score a goal.
 The winning condition is the player with highest score.

 By :  Gusti Zainokta G.B.
 (4210161009)